For Your Trust, I Thank You

 Likely as not, your ambition

-was to be free, to which goal
+was to be a real man, to which goal

-worked hard, smoked weed, drank beer
+you worked hard, smoked weed, drank beer

-and neglected your health
+made love, and neglected your well-being

 Now that you are released from the flesh